Gigi Hadid Could Be The New Heidi Klum On ‘Project Runway,’ Per ‘Hollywood Life’

 Project Runway fans were shocked to hear that Heidi Klum and Tim Gunn are leaving the show after 16 long seasons.
 Heidi was the face of the show as the host and one of the judges, while Tim became a much-loved mentor to all of the contestants that competed on Runway.
 While some fans were heartbroken and didn’t see a point to the show any longer, others are already trying to guess who could potentially fill Heidi’s shoes.
 And according to Hollywood Life, that someone could be Gigi Hadid.

-A source described how the models at New York Fashion Week are all gossiping about the big news, while Gigi’s name is being “thrown around” a lot when discussing a new host for the show.
+A source described how the models at New York Fashion Week were all gossiping about the big news, while Gigi’s name is being “thrown around” a lot when discussing a new host for the show.
 This is what they had to say.

 “Everyone is excited about the opening and rumors are flying about who will step in and host next.
 One of the biggest names being thrown around is Gigi Hadid, she’s someone that has the confidence and on-air presence to really do the job justice.
 And just like Heidi, she’s a supermodel with a huge following.”